-Installing OJS and training journal editors on using it.
+- Installing OJS and training journal editors to use it.

-- Open access publishing platform has been set up: Ethiopian Journals Online (EJOL) has been launched to publish open access journals using OJS.
-Four journals have already started using EJOL.
+- An open access publishing platform has been set up: Ethiopian Journals Online (EJOL) publishes open access journals using OJS.
+EJOL currently (in 2023) hosts 34 open access journals.

-- Awareness of open access and skills in open access publishing have been improved: Over 150 journal editors and publishers, researchers and students, research administrators and policy makers attended the project events on open access publishing.
+- Awareness about open access and skills in open access publishing has been improved: Over 220 journal editors and publishers, researchers and students, research administrators and policy makers attended workshops and other events on open access publishing.

-- Support for journal editors and publishers was established: EJOL helps in setting up the journal, provides training for editorial staff, guarantees backups and technical support along the way, supports in copyright managements and digitisation, creates opportunities for networking.
+- Support for journal editors and publishers was established: EJOL helps publishers set up journals; provides training for editorial staff; guarantees journals are backed up, provides technical support and maintenance, and provides guidance on copyright management.

 - A model open access policy was developed: The model policy is being used by universities to develop institutional policies.